cjdbarlow/Part-One/classification_of_micro-organisms.md

 * **Coagulase** testing is performed on Staphylococcal species
-Coagulase is an enzyme which cleavs fibrinogen to fibrin.
+Coagulase is an enzyme which cleaves fibrinogen to fibrin.
 The staphylococcal colony is added to rabbit plasma and incubated.
 In the presence of coagulase, fibrin is formed.
   * Coagulase positive strongly suggests *S. Aureus*
   * Coagulase negative examples include *S. epidermidis* or *S. saprophyticus*